ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 * IQ2_XXS --> I-quant method (indicated with _IQ), with the _XXS quantization mix type used.
 * F16  --> Using a 16 bit floating point number per parameter (no other quantization method used, only rounding a number if starting from a 32 bit floating point number).

 Each quantization method has a unique approach to quantizing parameters.
 The deeper technical details of different quantization methodologies is outside the scope of this guide.
 The main takeaway is that selecting the right model quantization is critical to running an LLM effectively on your hardware, and the most impactful quantization decision is the number of bits per parameter.
-Once your process is set up, you can try switching out different quantization levels of the same model and observe how the model size, response speed and quality change.
+You can try switching out different quantization levels of the same model and observe how the model size, response speed and quality change.

 ## Run the Llama-2-7B-Chat LLM model